 HAZARDOUS DUTY RETIREES WITH HEALTH INSURANCE DEPENDENTS MUST FILE A

-FORM 6256 EVERY YEAR EVEN IF THE OPEN ENROLLMENT IS NOT MANDATORY.
+FORM 6256 EVERY YEAR, EVEN IF THE OPEN ENROLLMENT IS NOT MANDATORY.
+See FAQ's.

-An additional preventative dental benefit has been added for individuals enrolled in the Medicare Advantage Premium and Medicare Advantage Essential plans for 2020.
-Learn about the new dental coverage.
+An additional preventative dental benefit has been added for individuals enrolled in the Medicare Advantage Premium and Medicare Advantage Essential plans for 2021.
+Learn about dental coverage.

 Insurance Information for Percentage Contribution (participation prior to 7/1/2003)

 The Board of Trustees sets the contribution plan and the contribution rates for the Medicare KPPA retiree health plans.
 The board chose the Humana Medicare Advantage Premium plan as the contribution plan with a maximum contribution rate of $252.51 for those retirees with 240 or more months of service.
 (Note-Premium calculation for percentage contribution is based on service credit for Hazardous Duty or Nonhazardous Duty retirees or beneficiaries who began participation prior to 7/1/2003).

 The information on this page will help guide you in making a sound decision on what your insurance premium will cost you in 2021.

 Note: The Humana Medicare Employer PPO plans (Essential, Premium) are Medicare Advantage plans.
 You must have Medicare Parts A and B. If you do not have Part B, your premium amount may be higher.
 Please contact KPPA if you have questions about this.
 For example if you have 240 months (100%) of Service Credit-Contribution, elect the KPPA Premium Plan, and do not have Medicare Part B, you would still have an additional premium payment of $57.53.

 2021 What KPPA Pays Towards Your Premiums/Percentage Contribution